eetay/react-detachable-window/README.md

 * _detachButton_ - Optional: A jsx element which, when clicked, opens the popup window

 ## TODO List
-* add property to define the buttons for detaching and re-attaching
-* copy complete set of attributes from original window into the new popup
+* copy a complete set of attributes from original window into the new popup
-* allow property to define a containing DOM for the new popup
+* allow property to define the containing DOM for the detachable portion in the new popup